nastajus/ng-cue-card/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Remember
+- Optimized for VSCode using Git Bash to run on Windows.
+Minimal testing done in other contexts.

+- The scripts that make `generated/styles/*.ts` files currently rely on Bash being installed to run (for `sed` to function, which necessarily modifies the `sass-export` output to a valid module by prepending `export default`).
+Did not implement any PowerShell equivalent.
+So make sure bash is set to your shell, such as [here](https://stackoverflow.com/questions/43427631/how-to-add-multiple-terminal-in-vs-code) does.

+- Remember building generates updated variables in JS for CSS, which is used to calculate cue card positions in-box.
+Simply doing `npm run start` and angular recompile does **not** regenerate the updated variables!
+To regenerate **terminate** the server and **re-start** (which rebuilds).

 ## References used